Network availability with clearer operating context

 Staged releases with rollback posture.

-Network footprint, route context, and measured expansion
+Footprint context, route awareness, and measured expansion

-This visual layer shows how Orbitlink communicates network presence: active operating areas, route context, and milestone-based expansion.
+This visual layer shows how Orbitlink communicates network presence: operating areas, route context, and milestone-based expansion.
 It is intentionally conservative and should be read as an operating view, not a blanket service coverage map.

 Primary operating area for intake, service coordination, and escalation alignment.